 Optional Bug Out Bag Kit Items

-- Compact camping stove: for boiling water, cooking food.
-If the power goes out or finds yourself on the move, this can come in extremely handy.
+- Compact camping stove: for boiling water and cooking food.
+This can be extremely handy if the power goes out or finds yourself on the move.
 It’s worth considering, but it can be bulky and expensive, so I was hesitant to include it in essentials.

-- Gas masks: if you live in an area that could be a terrorist target or could potentially face a chemical disaster, this is an idea.
-I’ve heard painter’s respirators with activated carbon filter canisters can be used as a decent, less expensive substitute.
+- Gas masks: if you live in an area that could be a terrorist target or potentially face a chemical disaster, this is an idea.
+I’ve heard painter’s respirators with activated carbon filter canisters can be a decent, less expensive substitute.